jinzhaot/occupancy_counting_AMG8833/README.md

 ### `Inference_adafruit_mqtt`

 This directory contains Arduino code for publishing inference results via MQTT using Adafruit IO.
-It's essential for remote monitoring and data transmission.

 ## Model

 ### `ei-human-entrance-final-arduino-1.0.3.zip`

 This compressed file contains the machine learning model converted into an Arduino library format.
-The model is specifically tailored for the project's requirements and is ready for deployment on compatible hardware.

-# occupancy_counting_AMG8833
-Use Neural Network to detect human entrance and exit based on IR array